IceCreamYou/THREE.Terrain/roadmap.md

 ## 1.4

-Try using the terrain with a physics library
+Make FirstPersonControls rotate on swipe and move forward on tap-and-hold like OrbitControls Try using the terrain with a physics library
 Support morphing over time between two heightmaps Support manually sculpting (raising/lowering) terrain